 Screencastify comes with three plans.
 The starter is $49 per year, which offers unlimited recording and a couple of other tools, but the second plan also costs $49 yearly, and it provides some additional features.

 The last plan is the Submit plan which costs $99 per year, and it provides some privacy controls and Google Classroom integration for a flawless teaching experience.
 Overall, I believe that Screencast-O-Matic is cheaper than Screencastify.

 Which one is the winner?

-The blog post: Screencast-O-Matic vs. Screencastify covered the essential features of both.
+The article Screencast-O-Matic vs Screencastify covered the essential features of both.
 I hope the information was helpful.
 Please let me know what you think of both in the comments and subscribe for future updates.